stashapp/Stash-Docs/beginner-guides/guide-to-scraping.md

 ## Submit to StashDB

 1. If you're certain a scene isn't on StashDB and you've found the info using ThePornDB or some other scraper, please consider submitting it to StashDB yourself.
-That way nobody else will have to duplicate the same work you've done for that particular scene if they can match their [PHash](#generate-phashes) with yours.
+That way nobody else will have to duplicate the same work you've done for that particular scene if they can match their [pHash](#generate-phashes) with yours.
 You'll need to ask for edit privileges in our [Discord](https://discord.com/channels/559159668438728723){:target="_blank"} and follow the guidelines on [this website](https://guidelines.stashdb.org/docs/scenes/){:target="_blank"}.
 In particular, please note that [not every scene can be added to StashDB](https://guidelines.stashdb.org/docs/scenes/adding-scenes/){:target="_blank"} at this time.
 Some [studios aren't allowed](https://guidelines.stashdb.org/docs/scenes/movies-dvds/){:target="_blank"} and [full movies likely won't be eligible](https://guidelines.stashdb.org/docs/scenes/movies-dvds/){:target="_blank"} either.
 <br/><br/>

 {:style="counter-reset:none"}